bostechknow/100DoC/log.md

 - Day 17: 02/19/22 - I didn't get a lot of studying done today.
 But, I did decide to go through the first part of a Rustlang crash course.
 I think it was fun and different.
 It's interesting to see some of the differences and similarities between them.
 I didn't finish the video, but I think it was a good start.
 I will get back to it later in this coming week most likely.
 Also created the location for the devcontainers.
 So some repo clean-up today.

+- Day 18: 02/20/22 - I didn't get a lot of studying done today.
+I decided today would be a good day to tinker with another language again.
+Today's topic was Node.js.
+It was interesting watching through the couple videos and playing with the devcontainer.
+Not sure I am much of a fan of Node.js right now, but I assume it will grow on me, like mold?!?!?
+I will need to play a little more to get a better feeling for it.
+So far, Go is my favorite of the three excurions, then Rust, then Node.js.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 - Day 1: 01/31/22 - Started a little of the Udemy 100 Days of Code: The Complete Python Pro Bootcamp for 2022.
 I will setup repl.it and the code rooms for testing at a later time.
 I did the final task which is script day01a.py.
 It gets the job done.
 Nothing fancy, but that is okay.
 I created day01.py by coming up with some random tasks, and then created a if, elif, else check.
 I think that turned out pretty decent.
 I need to add some features later, but I think this was a good start for today, and for this 100 days of coding.